dchandak99/PCA_fruit_images/README.md

 (B), i.e., a 80 × 80 × 3 array.
 For PCA, each image should be resized to a vector of length 19200 .

-For visualization, reshape each vector back to a RGB image of size 80 × 80 pixels using the function reshape(), followed by a shift and rescaling of the values into the range [0, 1] , followed by displaying the matrix using the function image().
+For visualization, reshape each vector back to a RGB image of size 80 × 80 pixels using the function reshape(), followed by a shift and rescaling of the values into the range [0, 1], followed by displaying the matrix using the function image().

-• Find the mean μ , the covariance matrix C , and the the first 4 eigenvectors of C.
+• Find the mean μ, the covariance matrix C, and the the first 4 eigenvectors of C.
 Display the mean and the eigenvectors as images (side by side, in the same figure);
 Find the first 10 eigenvalues, sort them, and plot their values on a graph.